keinobjekt/BandcampReleaseSummary/privacy_policy.md

 Data storage and sharing

-- All parsed data, caches, and state are stored locally on your machine (e.g., data/ directory and output.html).
+- All parsed data, caches, and state are stored locally on your machine (e.g., app data directory and output.html).
 - No data is sent to external servers other than Google (for Gmail access) and Bandcamp (for embed/player data).
 - The app does not give the developer access to any of your data.
 We do not (and cannot) sell, share, or transfer your data to third parties.